-Operating systems based on the Linux kernel and Open Source user interfaces provide an extremely flexible and reliable operating system environment suited for embedded applications.
-The kernel is entirely open source and supports a wide range of hardware and peripherals.
+Operating systems based on the Linux kernel and Open Source user interfaces provide an extremely flexible and reliable operating system environment for embedded applications.
+The kernel is entirely open source under the GNU Public License and supports a wide range of hardware and peripherals.
 The user interface typically consists of the GNU core libraries (glibc) and other open source projects which connect the user to the kernel.
-This makes the task of developing custom drivers and applications very efficient as the source is freely available for user.
-EMAC utilizes GNU/Linux in nearly all of our single board computers.
+This makes the task of developing custom drivers and applications very efficient as the source is freely available and a community of developers can be utilized.
+EMAC can provide GNU/Linux for nearly all of our single board computers.

 EMAC OpenEmbedded Linux (also known as EMAC OE Linux) is based on the OpenEmbedded build system and is currently utilized on the majority of EMAC's products.
 OpenEmbedded allows EMAC to develop a specialized, targeted build entirely from source.
 This reduces memory footprint, improves performance, and prevents the inclusion of unnecessary libraries and applications.
-The kernels for EMAC OpenEmbedded Linux systems are based on vanilla Linux kernel releases and are patched to add support for the hardware platform and drivers for peripherals and on-chip features such as GPIO (general purpose input/output), memory devices, audio codecs, and analog-to-digital converters.
+The kernel for EMAC OpenEmbedded Linux is based on vanilla Linux kernel source and patched to add support for the target hardware platform.
+This includes drivers for peripherals and on-chip features such as GPIO (general purpose input/output), memory devices, audio codecs, and analog-to-digital converters.